 - Vienna, VA campus is located just 15 minutes away from Arlington, VA and the Maryland border in Tyson’s Corner area.

-- Online option can be used to complement your on campus education or as a stand-alone option.
-Becoming an online student at University of the Potomac will equip you with the same bachelor or associates degree you would have gotten by sitting in a classroom–the Potomac coursework, learning strategies and educational environment may be a bit less traditional, but the extensive education is the same.
+- Potomac’s online program can be used in conjunction with your on-campus classes or as a stand-alone option.
+If you choose to take your courses online at University of the Potomac, you will receive the same bachelor or associates degree as students sitting classrooms – the same Potomac courses and learning strategies.
+The learning environment may be a bit less traditional, but the comprehensive education is the same.